Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 ```
 ---

-### 3. Write a program to input principal, time, and rate (P, T, R) from the user and
+### 3. Calculate Simple Interest
-find Simple Interest.
+Ques- Write a program to input principal, time, and rate (P, T, R) from the user and find Simple Interest.

 ```java
 package assignments;